 Source: FE Analytics

-Performance of funds vs sector
+Performance of sector during longest losing run

 Source: FE Analytics